 - S aureus is a Gram-positive bacterium that often causes severe pneumonia in hospitalized and high-risk patients and following influenza A and B. People who get this form of pneumonia may develop pockets of infection in their lungs (abscesses) that are difficult to treat and can cause the death of lung tissue (necrosis).
 Mortality rates are 30% to 40%, in part because the people who develop this infection are generally very ill or vulnerable.

 - P aeruginosa and K pneumoniae are Gram-negative bacteria that pose a risk for abscesses and severe lung tissue damage.

 - Legionella pneumophila can spread easily from contaminated water droplets that enter the air.
 Treatments have improved dramatically since it was first identified.
 However, many people may experience serious problems, including coughing, shortness of breath, fatigue, and nervous system (neurological) and muscle complications.

 - Viral pneumonia is usually very mild, but there are exceptions.
 The influenza virus can cause severe pneumonia; fortunately, most people with the flu do not get this complication.
+The same is true for the SARS-CoV-2 virus.
 RSV pneumonia rarely poses a danger for healthy young adults, but it can be life threatening in infants and serious in older people.